spkarve/ng-inline-confirm/README.md

 Options:

-'inline-confirm-trigger' Add styling on this class
+`inline-confirm-trigger` Add styling on this class